-Astronomers Find 7 Earth-Sized Planets Around A Nearby Star
+Astronomers Find 7 Earth-Size Planets Around A Nearby Star

 Must Reads

-Astronomers Find 7 Earth-Sized Planets Around A Nearby Star
+Astronomers Find 7 Earth-Size Planets Around A Nearby Star

-A small, faint star relatively close by is home to seven Earth-sized planets with conditions that could be right for liquid water and maybe even life.
+A small, faint star relatively close by is home to seven Earth-size planets with conditions that could be right for liquid water and maybe even life.

-The discovery sets a record for both the most Earth-sized planets and the most potentially habitable planets ever discovered around a single star.
+The discovery sets a record for both the most Earth-size planets and the most potentially habitable planets ever discovered around a single star.

 The strange planetary system is quite compact, with all of these worlds orbiting their star closer than Mercury orbits the sun, according to a newly published report in Nature.